JimDesu/basis-lang/spec.md

 Every parameter and every receiver carries one of four *modes*, which together determine the contract between caller and callee at that position:

-- **READ** (no marker, bare name) &mdash; the callee may read the parameter but may not write it, and the guarantee is transitive: the value cannot be smuggled into a writeable position downstream (&sect;6.5).
+- **READ** (no marker, bare name) &mdash; the callee may read the parameter but may not write it, and the guarantee is transitive: the value cannot be smuggled into a writeable position downstream (&sect;6.4).
 - **CREATE** (`'` marker on the name, e.g., `'result`) &mdash; the callee is statically obligated to write the parameter's slot exactly once on every successful return path (&sect;3.4).
 - **UPDATE** (`&` marker on the name, e.g., `&counter`) &mdash; the callee may read the parameter, may write it, may do both, may do neither.
 - **DISPOSE** (`~` marker on the name, e.g., `~socket`) &mdash; the callee consumes the parameter, ending the value's life and discharging its finalizing duty (&sect;10).
 The mode and its `~ x` operation are developed in &sect;7.22.

-The markers are part of the identifier itself, not separate tokens: `'name`, `&name`, `~name`, and `name` are four identifier shapes of the same name, and every use site inside the body carries the marker matching the parameter's mode &mdash; a body with a CREATE parameter `'result` writes `'result <- value`, never `result <- value`.
+The markers are separate tokens, not part of the identifier, and they appear only in a parameter declaration.
+Inside a command body every name is bare: a body with a CREATE parameter `'result` writes `result <- value`, and a name's mode is the mode of its declaration (&sect;6.2).

 The marker placement varies by syntactic context:

 - In **named contexts** &mdash; parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries &mdash; the marker travels with the name in identifier-shape: `Int 'result`, `Logger &counter`, `Socket ~s`, `Showable s`.
 - In **nameless contexts** &mdash; command-type expressions `:<...>`, `?<...>`, `!<...>`, where parameter types are listed without names &mdash; the marker attaches to the type as a suffix, leaving the type-prefix position free for the pointer marker `^`: `Int'`, `^String&`, `Socket~`, `Logger`.

 This section is the surface.
-The full discipline &mdash; each mode's caller-side and callee-side contract, copy-restore at the call boundary, the transitive READ contract's access-path taint algorithm, the same-scope rule for the four identifier shapes, parameter-mode invariance under failure-mark subsumption, and the receiver-mode tables by signature shape &mdash; is &sect;6.
+The full discipline &mdash; each mode's caller-side and callee-side contract, copy-restore at the call boundary, the transitive READ contract's access-path taint algorithm, parameter-mode invariance under failure-mark subsumption, and the receiver-mode tables by signature shape &mdash; is &sect;6.

 ### 3.4 Create Parameters